 3. Majoring in Economics

 Economics majors enjoy applying math and data to real-life scenarios.
 These scenarios can center around everything from personal wealth to public affairs.
-Economics majors are good at reasoning and logic.
+Economics students are good at reasoning and logic.
 They tend to be interested in business and public policy, and many end up in law school after they complete their undergraduate studies.

 Economics classes: In addition to taking core microeconomics and macroeconomics classes, you can expect to study economic modeling, monetary policy, and strategy as an economics major.

 What can I do with my degree?
-While many economics majors continue their education with an MBA or law school, you can also work as an actuary, researcher, or analyst in a broad range of fields.
+While many economics students continue their education with an MBA or law school, you can also work as an actuary, researcher, or analyst in a broad range of fields.
 According to the BLS, the job outlook for economists is good, growing at 8% between 2018 and 2028, faster than the average for all careers.

-Entry-level jobs for economics majors include:
+Entry-level jobs for economics students include:

 Economics major salaries: The median annual salary of an economics major aged 25-29 in 2017 was approximately $65,000, according to the NCES.
 The median wage for all economists in 2018 was roughly $104,340, according to the BLS.